pantheon-org/opencode-warcraft-notifications/docs/sounds-download-strategy.md

 ## Environment variables and what is implemented

 - `SOUNDS_DATA_DIR` — Supported.
 When set, it overrides the default machine-wide cache location.
-- `SOUNDS_BASE_URL` — Supported.
-Used as the base URL for downloads when the code performs network fetches.
+- `SOUNDS_BASE_URL` — Present and used by download helpers as a base URL; network downloads are only performed if download helpers are called explicitly (the runtime does not fetch remote files by default).
 - `SOUNDS_DOWNLOAD_ON_INIT` — Not implemented in runtime code.
 There is no automatic init-time bulk download; `downloadAllSounds()` must be invoked explicitly.
 - `SOUNDS_DOWNLOAD_COOLDOWN_MS` — Not implemented.
 The current implementation does not persist or honor a cooldown after failed download attempts.